 As a nurse practitioner, you get to decide: Would you like to work a regular 9 – 5 schedule?
 Or perhaps night shifts are your thing.
 You choose the setting: Are you interested in working at a private practice, in a hospital, at a school, in a research facility or elsewhere?
 You select your specialty: Do you want to interact with a variety of patients, or are you looking to hone in on a certain type of patient, such as pediatric or geriatric, or medicine, such as oncology or anesthesiology?
 If you know what you want as a nurse, you should be able to find it.

 Nurses have so many potential paths from which they can choose, and even better, they can change their path at any time without worrying about jeopardizing their career.
 For example, you could go from being an inpatient nurse at a clinic to doing research at a medical device company and then return to being an inpatient nurse — or even try something else — without suffering any sort of major career progression disruption.
-In addition, once you’ve earned your registered nurse license in one state, you can apply for reciprocity in another state, and potentially move around freely.
+In addition, once you’ve passed your certification exam and earned your registered nurse license in one state, you can apply for reciprocity in another state, and potentially move around freely.

 As a nurse practitioner, you are not limited to a clinical setting.
 Being a nurse practitioner could mean you execute critical medical research, educate other nurses, hold a medical-related corporate position, advocate for nurses or patients, and more.

 Nurses make a significant difference in people’s lives on a daily basis.
 They help and support both their patients and their patients’ families.
 Simply put, that feels good — it’s the main reason most nurses become nurses.